whostolebenfrog/rest-cljer/README.md

     :body    -> a map that should match the body of the request or a vector containing a string or regex plus the content type.
-    :url     -> a string or regex that should match the url :headers -> a map of headers that are expected on the incoming request (where key is header name and value is header value).
+    :url     -> a string or regex that should match the url :headers -> a map of headers that are expected on the incoming request where keys are header names and values are header values.
     :capture -> an instance created using the string-capture function which captures the body of the request as a string for later inspection.
     :and     -> a function that will receive a ClientDriverRequest and can apply